-Division 3 "Work and Health" deals with the interaction between physical, psychosocial, structural and organisational work demands and the employees' load, stress, health and workability throughout their working life.
-The complex changes in work are associated with new load constellations that have not yet been adequately investigated.
-The aim is to identify new psychosocial health risks as well as resources to promote health and workability.
-Additional goals are further methodological developments in the areas of evidence-based occupational medicine and statistical methods as well as research into workplace interventions.
+Division 3 "Work and Health" addresses physical, psychosocial and organisational working conditions as well as their relationships with employees' health, workability, and work participation.
+Current complex structural changes of work are accompanied by new constellations of working conditions that have only been studied insufficiently so far.
+The objective of research is to identify new psychosocial health risks as well as resources to promote health and workability.
+Further objectives are methodological developments in the field of evidence-based occupational medicine and research on workplace interventions.

-The contextual foci for the work of Division 3 lie in the two fields of action "Adapting working conditions to the needs of humans" and "Avoidance of work-related diseases - promotion of health and workability" of the Federal Institute for Occupational Safety and Health (BAuA) as defined in its research and development programme and its working programme for the years 2014 - 2017.
+With its work, division 3 focuses mainly on the two strategic fields of activity "Adapting working conditions to the needs of humans" and "Avoidance of work-related diseases - promotion of health and workability" as set out in the Work and Research Programme 2018-2021 of the Federal Institute for Occupational Safety and Health (BAuA).

-To ensure the quality of results in occupational health research, Division 3 promotes the development of methods for evidence-based research in occupational health and further methodical developments of applicable statistical methods.
+To ensure the quality of results in occupational medical research, division 3 promotes the development of the methodology of evidence-based research in occupational medicine.

 Division 3 also ensures the transfer of scientific findings into company practice and supports professional and methodological discussions on the topic of interventions.